 The primary tone in singing bowls is the one you first hear when you strike it with a mallet.
 Typically this is the lowest tone in a bowl.
 The deepest singing bowl I’ve measured has been a C in the second octave, the highest go well into the sixth octave, over 1000 Hz.
+The primary tone is commonly called the “fundamental” though deepest or main tone is another way it is described.
+First partial is the technical term used my musicians to describe the fundamental.
+All antique bronze singing bowls have multiple tones in addition to the fundamental.
+These are called overtones or second, third etc. partial.

 Perfect or concert pitch is a single point in the spectrum of tones that comprise a note.
 Musicians hear this spectrum in terms of “in tune” or perfect, sharp and flat.
 A sharp note has a has a slightly higher pitch than the perfect note, a flat slightly lower.
 For an even finer distinction musicians divide each note in the musical scale into 100 musical cents – 50 sharp and 50 flat.
 It is a rare person who can hear the difference of one musical cent.
 Perfect pitch then is defined as a range of very slightly different sounds in the center of the full range of tones for a given note.